yannhodiesne/secret-santa-web/README.md

 # Secret Santa Web

-A tiny web app useful letting you and your Discord friends participate in a Secret Santa without breaking the secret part of it!
+A tiny web app letting you and your Discord friends organize a Secret Santa without breaking the secret part of it!

 ## Usage